dataluscorp/browser/toolkit/components/telemetry/docs/data/main-ping.rst

 .. toctree::
    :maxdepth: 2

-This is the "main" Telemetry ping type, whose payload contains most of the measurements that are used to track the performance and health of Firefox in the wild.
+This is the "main" Telemetry ping type, whose payload contains most of the measurements that are used to track the performance and health of Datalus in the wild.
 It includes histograms and other performance and diagnostic data.

 This ping may be triggered for one of many reasons documented by the ``reason`` field: